braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/swift_package_manager.md

 ## Step 1: Adding the dependency to your project

 Open your project and navigate to your project's settings.
-Select the tab named _Swift Packages_ and click on the add button (_+_) at the bottom left.
+Select the tab named _Swift Packages_ and click on the add button (+) at the bottom left.

 ![Swift Package Manager: Menu 1][apple_initial_setup_2]

 When importing SDK version `3.33.1` and above, enter the url of our iOS SDK repository (`https://github.com/braze-inc/braze-ios-sdk`) in the text field and click _Next_:

-> For versions `3.32.0` and below, use the URL `https://github.com/Appboy/Appboy-ios-sdk`.
+> For versions `3.29.0` through `3.32.0`, use the URL `https://github.com/Appboy/Appboy-ios-sdk`.

 ![Swift Package Manager: Menu 2][apple_initial_setup_3]